KSB Ltd is a leading player in the domestic pumps and valves industry, with a market share of ~10%.

 Despite the Directorship of KSB Ltd (India), He is the Managing Director of KSB Management SE, responsible for Finance, Accounting, Controlling, Taxes, Information Technology, and Procurement.

 In FY21, Dr Matthias Schmitz Received a remuneration of Rs 0.17 Crore which is 0.01% of sales and 0.11% of the profit.

 The company has mainly 2 reportable segments which

 (i) Pumps –

-The pumps segment includes manufacturing/trading of all types of pumps like industrial pumps, submersible pumps, effluent treatment pumps, etc. and spares and services in respect thereof.
+The pumps segment includes manufacturing/trading of all types of pumps like industrial pumps, submersible pumps, effluent treatment pumps, etc. and also spares and services in respect thereof.